jexuswebserver/jexus_docs/manager/tutorials/self-signed.rst

 certificate can be installed to Trusted Certificate Authorities store of the current user account.

-.. note:: However，browsers like Firefox do not honor such Windows configuration, and you need to refer to their own documentation to learn how to trust the certificates.
+.. note:: However, browsers like Firefox do not honor such Windows configuration, and you need to refer to their own documentation to learn how to trust the certificates.